-What Are Blurry Images and Objects?
+What Are blurry Images and Objects?

 Blurry images lack sharpness and clarity, often making it difficult to recognize objects or extract visual detail.
 This can significantly reduce the performance of machine learning models, lower data quality, and hinder accurate human annotation.